 If there were no emergency in the Philippines, I would not, of course, suggest such a provision.
 But there is.
 And fortunately, or unfortunately, we must take every precaution to insure the willingness of capital to go out to the Philippines.
-Mind you, those who have capital to invest in this country, and who might be attracted to the Philippines, recognize the fact that it is 10,000 miles away, and they want some assurance of the relationship, and some measure of security.
+Mind you, those who have capital to invest in this country, and who might be attracted to the Philippines, recognize the fact that it is 10,000 miles away. and they want some assurance of the relationship, and some measure of security.
 They want to know how long they are going to be able to carry on their trade.

 Mr. Chairman, the hour-glass is on the table, and the sand at the top of the glass is running out.
 These people become independent on the 4th day of July.
-I am waiting to take this bill back in order to negotiate the executive agreement with the person who is elected lute quota on sugar.

-President of the Philippines on the 23d day of this month.
+I am waiting to take this bill back in order to negotiate the executive agreement with the person who is elected President of the Philippines on the 23d day of this month.

 I restate what I brought to this committee on the first session.
-I believe that H. R. 5856 should be passed with only one amendment, namely, to strike out the "short tons" and insert in lieu thereof "long tons," in subsection (c) of section 211, having to do with the absohope that it will work out in that fashion.
+I believe that H. R. 5856 should be passed with only one amendment, namely, to strike out the "short tons" and insert in lieu thereof "long tons," in subsection (c) of section 211, having to do with the absolute quota on sugar.

-Senator Walsh.
+Senator WALSH.
 Senator Butler has asked me to ask you a question.
-Does the act lead in a general way toward a sound and independent economic system for the Philippine Islands?
+Does the act lead m a general way toward a sound and independent economic system for the Philippine Islands?
 So far as can be determined, would the provisions operate effectively to the advantage of all economic groups in the islands, including those in the lowest income groups?

 Commissioner McNUTT.
 That is the purpose of the bill.
-It is our
+It is our hope that it will work out in that fashion.